Kartikaysharma2004/Surelysimpleart/README.md

 ## 🚀 About Me
 I'm a Passionate Frontend Developer with a flair for transforming creative visions into interactive and user-centric digital experiences.

+## License 📄
+This project is licensed under the MIT License - see the License.md